vincentfusco/tt06_555/README.md

 $`C = 0.01\mu F`$

-With these values we get:
+With these values we expect:

 $` t_1 = 40.89\mu s`$